vtex/react-hook-form-jsonschema/README.md

 ### FormContext component API

 This component is the top-level component that creates the context with the schema and options all the hooks will need to be usable.
-So bear in mind that you **need** to define all the other components as children of this.
+So bear in mind that you **need** to define all the other components as children of `FormContext`.

 #### props: